State regulations, strict town laws, and confusion are making it difficult for NJ cannabis license applicants to find a good business location.

 “It really makes it difficult to find a place,” George said.

-Problems Facing Cannabis License Applicants
+Problems for NJ Cannabis License Applicants

 However, there are even further restrictions imposed by the NJ CRC cannabis license applicants must navigate.